The 20 Best Congenital Contractural Arachnodactyly Doctors in Israel

 Petah Tiqwa, M, IL

-Ifaat Fishman-Agmon practices in Petah Tiqwa, Israel.
+Ifaat Fishman-Agmon practices practicing medicine in Petah Tiqwa, Israel.
 Fishman-Agmon is rated as an Advanced expert by MediFind in the treatment of Congenital Contractural Arachnodactyly.
-Their top areas of expertise are Congenital Contractural Arachnodactyly, Arachnodactyly, Achard Syndrome, and Aberrant Subclavian Artery.
+They are also highly rated in 1 other condition, according to our data.
+Their clinical expertise encompasses Congenital Contractural Arachnodactyly, Achard Syndrome, Arachnodactyly, and Chromosome 13q Duplication.

 Learn about our expert tiers